EU to buy extra 100 million doses of Pfizer/BioNtech vaccine

 Both the Pfizer and Moderna vaccines require two doses per person.
 In total, the EU has booked nearly 1.3 billion vaccines in deals with Pfizer/BioNTech, Moderna, Johnson & Johnson, AstraZeneca/Oxford, Sanofi/GSK and CureVac, and has options to buy another 660 million.

-Reporting by Aishwarya Nair in Bengaluru and Jan Strupczewski in Brussels, Editing by Gareth Jones and Ed Osmond
+Reporting by Aishwarya Nair in Bengaluru and Jan Strupczewski in Brussels; Additional reporting by Manojna Maddipatla; Editing by Gareth Jones and Ed Osmond

 Our Standards: The Thomson Reuters Trust Principles.